lienkolabs/synergy/README.md

 Information on synergy is abstracted on a media object

-> Media = {content-type,content-channel,references,[{author,capacity}],hash-of-previous version}
+> Media = {content-nature,content-type,content-channel,references,[{author,capacity}],hash-of-previous version}

 If a media object refers to a previous version, the authors of the previous version must approve the link.
 The authors of the new version can be appended on the capacity of co-authors, collaborators or contributors.
+Content-nature can be: question, denounce, recomend, propose, release, pin.

 A hash-linked sequence of media objects is a draft.
 A draft can be submitted as pre-print on a number of sujects.
 Moderators mujst approve the draft, but this